 What the professional will talk with your child about

-The professional will talk with your child about her thoughts, feelings, moods, behaviour, relationships and other things like school, work and home.
-The aim is to find out how your child’s mental health is affecting her quality of life.
+The professional will talk with your child about their thoughts, feelings, moods, behaviour, relationships and other things like school, friendships, work and home.
+The aim is to find out how your child’s mental health is affecting their wellbeing.

 The professional will start with the least sensitive issues – for example, home, school, interests and friendships.
 The professional will then move on to more sensitive areas like sexuality and drug use.
-The professional will also cover more serious mental health issues like anxiety, depression, self-harm and suicidal thoughts, depending on the situation.
+The professional will also assess your child for mental health issues like anxiety, depression, self-harm and suicidal thoughts.

 The professional might not always work through each area in order or spend equal time exploring every area.
-Your child will get the chance to tell his story too.
+Your child will get the chance to tell their story too.